Suits and Skates

 About

-So why do I keep imagining what those calloused hands would feel like tangled in my hair?
+So why can't I stop thinking about what those calloused hands would feel like tangled in my hair?